KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 # Dimxy: providing an example later
 ```

 To fulfill the transaction output, first a node on the network must send a spending-transaction that is an attempt to spend the CryptoCondition transaction output.
-The consensus mechanism of the Smart Chain uses the (logical fulfillment?
-C library?
-All of the above?) aspect of the CryptoCondition to validate this attempted spending-transaction.
+The consensus mechanism uses the C library to validate the logical fulfillment of the spending-transaction.
 The result of this validation is checked against the logical condition included in the (previous, CryptoCondition transaction).

 #### The Simplest of CryptoConditions